The Security Institute: History

 The Security Institute was established in 1999 "to enhance the professionalism and profile of the business of security."
 The founders, a group of different security professionals, wished to communicate how security is a separate professional field of activity.
 Realising that there was no objective system for measuring and accrediting security practitioners in the United Kingdom they decided to form the Security Institute.

 In 2008, the Security Institute merged with the International Institute of Security (IISec), which had been established in 1968.

+Leadership

+The Security Institute is governed by a Board of Directors and a Chief Executive Officer.

+On 15 October 2025, the Board confirmed Sarah Austerberry MLitt CSyP FSyI as Chief Executive Officer following a four-month period as Interim CEO.

+Abiola Aderibigbe serves on the Board of Directors as General Counsel and Board Director, and chairs the Ethics Committee.